jingjingl18/openai-cs-agents-demo/README.md

 3. **Evaluation metrics**

    - **Business Outcome:**
       - Cost Savings: How many customer queries are handled successfully by the AI agent each day?
+How much cost is saved if the queries were handled by human expert?
       - Resolution Rate: The percentage of user queries or tasks that the AI agent successfully resolves or completes without human intervention.
       - Customer Satisfaction Score: Gather user feedback (self-designed or provided by platform eg 1-5 star rating after the conversation).